 Discussion

 Detection of enteropathogens in the domestic environment was associated with higher prevalence of subsequent infection with the same pathogen and lower HAZ (pooled Δ HAZ: -0.09 (95% CI: -0.17, -0.01)) but not diarrhoea (pooled PR: 1.17 (95% CI: 0.94, 1.46)) among children.
 However, some individual pathogens were associated with increased diarrhoea.
 Overall, human or animal MST markers were not associated with diarrhoea (pooled PR: 1.01 (95% CI: 0.83, 1.24) for human markers, 1.21 (95% CI: 0.53, 2.77) for animal markers) or child growth (pooled Δ HAZ: -0.02 (95% CI: -0.15, 0.11) for human markers, -0.06 (95% CI: -0.29, 0.18) for animal markers).
-In individual studies, though, the avian GFD marker was associated with increased diarrhoea, and the BacCow, avian GFD, and ruminant BacR markers were associated with reduced growth across multiple metrics.
+In individual studies, the avian GFD marker was associated with increased diarrhoea, and the BacCow, avian GFD, and ruminant BacR markers were associated with reduced growth across multiple measures.

 Our findings support a causal chain between environmental contamination, enteric infection and growth faltering.
 However, few pathogens were measured in both environmental and stool samples.
 Also, while stool was sampled prospectively after environmental sampling, associations between pathogens in the environment and in stool could be due to reverse causation from chronic shedding by colonized children contaminating the environment.
 Notably, there was no overall association between pathogens in the environment and diarrhoea.
 In settings where children are frequently exposed to pathogens, asymptomatic colonization and subclinical infections are common.
-A study in 8 birth cohorts from sub-Saharan Africa, Asia and South America detected ≥ 1 pathogen in 65% of non-diarrhoeal stools vs. 77% of diarrhoeal stools.35 In our analysis, diarrhoea prevalence was 8-26% while pathogen prevalence in stool was 19-87%, indicating gut colonization without symptomatic diarrhoea.
+A study in 8 birth cohorts from sub-Saharan Africa, Asia and South America detected ≥ 1 pathogen in 65% of non-diarrhoeal stools vs. 77% of diarrhoeal stools.35 In our analysis, diarrhoea prevalence was 8-26% while pathogen prevalence in stool was 19-87%, indicating gut colonization without ongoing symptomatic diarrhoea.
 Acquired pathogen-specific immunity and vaccines can affect the manifestation of symptoms following pathogen exposure,36 and non-pathogenic etiologies can cause diarrhoea symptoms.
 Caregiver-reported diarrhoea is also subject to poor recall and potential misclassification.37 In a study in Bangladesh, survey questions on diarrhoea symptoms, pictorial surveys and visual assessment of stool had poor agreement with each other and low sensitivity and specificity against pathogen detection in stool.38 Our findings support recommendations to augment self-reported diarrhoea measurements with stool testing for enteric pathogens in future studies.39

 Pathogens in the environment that were associated with increased diarrhoea in individual studies in our analysis included Ascaris, Giardia, astrovirus, and rotavirus.
 These associations could be due to prolonged survival of these pathogens in the environment (e.g., Giardia cysts, Ascaris eggs, astrovirus, and rotavirus are resilient to environmental stress40–42).
 Among these, rotavirus and astrovirus have been identified in multi-country case-control studies among the pathogens with the highest attributable burden of child diarrhoea in low-income countries.35,43 Other dominant pathogens in the studies included Cryptosporidium, Shigella, Campylobacter and norovirus; we did not have sufficient time-matched environmental data to estimate associations with diarrhoea for these pathogens except for a null association with Shigella in one study.
 We also note that Ascaris infections typically do not lead to diarrhoeal symptoms44 and the observed association in our analysis could reflect a chance finding, co-occurrence of other pathogens in the soil samples, or residual confounding.
 Detection of Ascaris, Giardia, and rotavirus in environmental samples was also associated with reduced HAZ, and astrovirus and rotavirus detection was associated with reduced WAZ and WHZ, providing internal consistency for a causal mechanism between environmental pathogen exposure, diarrhoea, and growth faltering.